railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_treatment.rst

    single: module; hr_expense

 Install the module :mod:`hr_expense` to automate the management of expense claims.
-Users can then enter their expenses using the menu :menuselection:`Human Resources --> Expenses --> New Expenses Sheet` and review them using menus in :menuselection:`Human Resources --> Expenses --> My Expenses`.
+Users can then enter and review their expenses using the menu :menuselection:`Human Resources --> Expenses --> Expenses`.

 Templates for the various expenses accepted by the company must previously have been created using Open ERP's product form.
 You could, for example, create a product with the following parameters for the